saasykit/laravel-open-graphy/README.md

 ```bash
 brew install --cask google-chrome
 ```

-Based on the browser you installed, you can set the `chrome_binary` in the configs to `chrome` or `chromium`.
-You can also leave it set as null to allow auto discovery of the binary.
-See [Configuration options](#configuration-options) for more details.

 **Laravel Sail using MacOS (Apple Silicon)**:
 I found the following steps to work for me on my M1 Macbook Pro: